Public Service for Federal Depository Electronic Publications Policy

 - Bibliographic access

 Andersen Library provides searchable bibliographic information to facilitate the identification and location of federal depository publications in all formats, including those that are available at other depository libraries.
-All federal depository materials available in the Library in tangible electronic formats (DVDs and CD-ROMs) are listed in the library's online catalog.
-Selected Internet publications also are listed in the library's online catalog and/or on some of the library's online guides, e.g., Government Resources or Law Resources.
+All federal depository materials available in the Library in tangible electronic formats (DVDs and CD-ROMs) are listed in the Library's online catalog.
+Selected Internet publications also are listed in the Library's online catalog and/or on some of the Library's online guides, e.g., Government Resources, Government Resources (Internet Publications), or Law/Legal Resources.
 These guides include links to online finding aids such as the Government Printing Office's Catalog of U.S. Government Publications (CGP), which supercedes the print listing Monthly Catalog of U.S. Government Publications and includes searchable listings of federal government agency electronic publications since 1976 with earlier materials being added in the future.

 - Physical access